 If a plaintiff can prove that a defect caused their injuries and also provide proof that eliminates other possible causes, then the plaintiff can prove causation – even if the original product is damaged or lost.
 This is called the “malfunction doctrine.”

 Common defenses by suppliers and manufacturers in defective products lawsuits

-As one might imagine, defective products lawsuits are very expensive for manufacturers to defend.
+As you might imagine, defective products lawsuits are very expensive for manufacturers to defend.
 Because of this, they will do whatever they can to stop them before they gain any traction.

-A primary defense they will use is that the plaintiff has not correctly identified the proper manufacturer that created the product in question.
+- A primary defense they will use is that the plaintiff has not correctly identified the manufacturer responsible for the defect in question.
 The plaintiff has to locate the right company in order to receive damages.
-This is where supply chain management comes into play.
+This is where knowledge of supply chain management comes into play.

-Another defense is that the plaintiff changed the product after acquiring it, which led to the injury.
-(Like a rifle with an added bump stock; this makes a semiautomatic weapon fire faster.)
+- Another defense is that the plaintiff changed the product after acquiring it, which led to the injury.
+For example, such defenses have been raised in gun cases where a rifle owner added a bump stock in order to make a semiautomatic weapon fire faster.
 Adding to a product would negate the manufacturer’s responsibilities because the plaintiff, perhaps without meaning to, broke the supply chain.

 Moving the defective products case to federal court